ABOUT

 Growing up in a rural town in west Tennessee I became aware of class very quickly.
 Moving to Memphis and working late nights in warehouses to get through school ingrained metrics of labor and value into me, turning overworking into a measure of my success.
 My family, friends, and community’s continuous struggles with the cycles of debt and control imposed on them move me to analyze and challenge these exploitative conditions.

 My work discusses alienation, performance, and exchanges of power as I evaluate my existence as a cog in the machine and a part of many systems.
 These explorations are informed by lived experiences and dystopian fiction, along with industrial and mechanical imagery from my urban environment.
 I use repetition, assemblage, and kinetic movement along with carved, cast, and sculpted materials to explore these notions and my relationships between the body, self, and work.
-I find that sculpture allows me to play with viewer interaction in new and exciting ways.
+I find that physical forms and movement allow me to interact with the environment and viewer to illustrate these dynamics at play.